-- representing the mixed flow to be split (StateBlock) - - list of names for outlets (a) -
+• split (StateBlock representing the mixed flow to be) -

+• outlets (a list of names for) -

 - flags dict containing information of which state variables were fixed during initialization, and should now be unfixed.
 This dict is returned by initialize if hold_state = True. - outlvl sets output level of logging